-A few months ago, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
+Last year, we’d taken a short break in Ullswater and I’d got up early to watch the sunrise.
 On the way back to our hotel, I saw a couple of women taking a canoe onto the water and I was struck by how perfect and peaceful that must be.

 Getting Kitted up for Kayaking

-I’m a scout leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring sea caves.
+We are beginners to owning kayaks, but we have paddled a few in our time.
+I’m a leader with a Sea Scout group, and we’ve taken multiple sea kayaking trips in California, paddling at sunset and exploring caves.
 With that in mind, I was quite confident about the sort of kayak we needed to buy, and the important accessories.

 Both our kayaks are sit-on top models.
 This means they’re quite fast, but importantly they’re very stable, virtually unsinkable and reasonably easy to get back on, if we DO manage to fall off.

 Alongside our kayaks, I made sure we had a throw line (this sort of rope can be a tow line, or used to secure a kayak), and a dry bag, so we could take a phone with us on the water.
-You’ll also need to make sure you have life jackets.
-Lastly, I decided kayak insurance was a good idea, in case a kayak gets bumped, or stolen.
+You’ll also need to make sure you have buoyancy aids to paddle on a lake.

 Where to Kayak in the Ullswater and the Lake District